MakeSchool-Tutorials/Makestagram-Swift-V3/P9-Refactoring-Stringly-Typed-Code/content.md

 slug: refactoring-stringly-typed-code
 ---

-In the last sections, we successfully setup our authentication system.
-Now let's take a second to go back and refactor some of our code so it'll be easier to build and debug later.
+In the previous few sections we implemented our first feature: authentication and managing new/existing users.
+Before we move on to building out the main flow of the app, we'll pause to refactor our current code.
+Refactoring and cleaning up your code will make it easier to build and debug your app in the future.

 # Refactoring Show User

-We refactored create user to our UserService but we didn't refactor our `LoginViewController` to remove the networking logic as well.
-Let's go ahead and do this.
-We'll create a new method in our service class to read a user from the database.
+We refactored the method for creating an user to our UserService but we haven't refactored our `LoginViewController` to remove all networking logic as well.
+If you open your `LoginViewController`, you'll notice we still use create our `FIRDatabaseReference` and read from our database in the `authUI(_:didSignInWith:error:)` method.
+Let's refactor that code to our `UserService`.

+Create a new class method in our `UserService` for reading a user from the database:

     struct UserService {
         static func show(forUID uid: String, completion: @escaping (User?) -> Void) {